impinj/is-tool/README.md

 ## Synopsis

-**is-tool** is a command line tool and small set of library functions to perform helpful tasks agains Impinj ItemSense&reg;.
+**is-tool** is a command line tool and small set of library functions to perform helpful tasks against Impinj ItemSense&reg;.
 The command line aspect of **is-tool** is essentially an interface to the library functions.
 The command line tool performs the following primary tasks:
 * Stores all ItemSense configuration into a file in JSON format.
 * Loads ItemSense configuration from a file.